-• Subnet/IP (subnets)
+• subnets: Subnet/IP

 Physical

 The physical type configuration represents a "physical" network device, typically Ethernet-based.
 At least one of these entries is required for external network connectivity.
 Type physical requires only one key: name.
 A physical device may contain some or all of the following keys: